Meshuganah/e-commerce-back-end/README.md

 Set up for this application is somewhat involved, so walk through videos will be included below.

 Users will need to do the following:
+-Create a .env file with the following and fill out with their mysql information
+    -DB_NAME='ecommerce_db'
+    -DB_USER=''
+    -DB_PW=''
 -log into mysql using the CLI command mysql -u (username) -p -run the command to create their database SOURCE db/schema.sql;
 -exit mysql